 Director David Deaton will lead the effort to assure that we have a growing, diverse, active and satisfied membership.
 Our goal is to experience a modest increase to 155 members by enlisting friends, family members, business associates and community volunteers.

 Director Jean Vahey will continue to assure that our website is attractive, informative, up-to-date and relevant, while also managing our exposure through social media outlets.
 Public Relations endeavors will also be pursued through The Soundings and the local media.

 Director Jody Levitt. will endeavor to expand our already-impressive involvement with the Rotary International Foundation and its many programs, including the Paul Harris Fellowship program, the Bequest Society and other avenues of giving.
 This will enable us to maintain our position as the leading club in the district and one of the top clubs in the world for foundation giving.

 Director Joan Grayson will once again oversee the programs related to Vocational Service, including Rotary After Hours, the 4-Way Test Award, Teacher Recognition Honors and Public Safety Appreciation Day.

-Director Scott Hamlin is planning a very active year for our Interact Clubs, Early Act groups and a new Middle Act program.
+Director Brian Julius is planning a very active year for our Interact Clubs, Early Act groups and a new Middle Act program.